marcinrek/seed/README.md

 gulp serve --useHyperapp --routingEntry=/hyperapp_app.html
 ```
 This does make it hard to build react and hyperapp at the same time but this is an unlikely scenario.
 Still possible to do "manually" by changing the gulp parameters during development.

 ---

+### image_example docs

+Sample use of images.
+Made just to point out module folders and where will those files end up in /dist.

+---